RBraden3288/TriviaGame/README.md

 I was able to create my HTML and CSS pages without a problem.

+My first attempt at writing this game focused on writing Javascript code for the questions and answers and having them display on the page correctly.
+Then when I tried to build my timer around the questions and answers, it simply didn't work.

+My second attempt at writing this game focused on building the timer first and the questions and answers second.
+This worked much better because I found the function of my game was heavily reliant on a working timer.

 After rewriting the Javascript and JQuery code multiple times, I have a game that displays a working start page,a time function, a question and answer display, and a results page.

 However, the radio buttons that were extracted from Bootstrap only work once for ALL questions and I cannot get it to work for each, INDIVIDUAL question.
 With that in mind, I couldn't get my score to properly work without the former issue being worked out.